Upcoming Community Outreach Opportunities

 Christmas baskets for Sangster and Burke families

 As hard as it is to believe in Fairfax County, there are families that have trouble affording Christmas gifts and even food during the holidays.
 We come alongside the parents and teachers of Burke School as well as Sangster, where we worship, to help them bring Christmas to their homes.
 The families’ needs are assessed and then we are given the opportunity to register online to help.
 There are needs for gifts for the children as well as the parents and food for their tables.
 We also supply wrapping paper and tape so that the parents are able to present the gifts as coming from them as opposed to from the church.
 This is the third year for which we have been privileged to help with this program and the needs will be greater than ever.
-If you would like to get a head start on shopping, gift cards for groceries are always appreciated.
-Please check back soon for the sign-up link.
+If you would like to help with this, gift cards for groceries are always appreciated.

 How can I help now?

 - Pray – on your own or you are welcome to join the Burke teachers during their weekly prayer meeting.
 Please contact email@example.com for more information.

 - Collect box tops for education – please see the weekly email ad for a list of products which have box tops and how to turn them in.